Women of Data Science – Buvana Inspires Passion for Data in Australia

 BUVANA: It was a perfect opportunity to contribute back, raise awareness among young women of this rising field and bring together the data science community.

 Read more stories from WiDS Ambassadors around the world.

 Once you started planning for your event, how did you find local speakers and attendees?

-BUVANA: It was no trouble at all to find speakers and attendees.
-There were many passionate women in data science who were willing to share their experiences and learnings with the broader community.
+BUVANA: It was no trouble at all.
+There were many passionate women in this area who were willing to share their experiences and learnings with the broader community.
 I thank all the speakers who made this event a success.

 In your experience, what does the data science community look like in Australia now?

 BUVANA: It’s a growing community and it’s inspiring to see so many passionate women in this space.

 Moving forward, how do you think data science will impact people in their day-to-day life?